 What You Need to Start an Ad Agency

-One of the best aspects of starting an ad agency is the fact it’s so easy to get started.
-We will talk more about specific steps but first, let’s look at what you need to get started.
+One of the best aspects of starting an ad agency is the fact it’s super easy to get started.
+We will talk more about specific steps, but let’s look at what you need in the beginning.

 How to Start an Ad Agency